What is the Trigger Inbox API?

 Next steps

-- Trigger Inbox onboarding: the fastest way to understand the message queue model, no external app connection required.
+- Trigger Inbox quickstart: the fastest way to understand the message queue model, no external app connection required.

 - Create a trigger inbox for an app: connect to Slack, Gmail, and 9,000+ other apps.